tarantool/doc/doc/how-to/db/crud.rst

     - - [1, 'The Doors', 1965]
     ...

-    -- But this works, when uniqueness is preserved. -- tarantool> bands:upsert({2, 'The Beatles', 1960}, {{'=', 2, 'Pink Floyd'}})
+    -- But this works if uniqueness is preserved. -- tarantool> bands:upsert({2, 'The Beatles', 1960}, {{'=', 2, 'Pink Floyd'}})
     ---
     ...